red-gate/level-up-academy/web-training/TypeScript/Unit 1 - Introduction/Instructions.md

 - TypeScript reads configuration options from a `tsconfig.json` file in the current directory, if such a file is present.
 Take a look at the `compilerOptions` to see some recommended configuration:
   - We have enabled `strict` to ensure that TypeScript will issue an error on any variables whose type is implicitly inferred as `any` (that is, untyped) and making `null` and `undefined` more explicit, sparing us from worrying about whether we forgot to handle them.
   - By setting `noEmitOnError` we ensure that our TypeSCript compiler does not generate invalid JavaScript files when it identifies that something is wrong.
+  - TypeScript generates JavaScript ES3 (from 1999) for backwards compatibility by default.
+For our examples, we've chosen to to [rely on ES2016](https://www.w3schools.com/js/js_versions.asp).
+As described in [this StackOverflow post](https://stackoverflow.com/questions/61835971/es7-es8-es9-es10-browser-support), "Browser vendors don't implement specific versions, but specific features.
+Almost every modern browser is still missing features from ES2017-ES2020."
 - Ensure that things are set up correctly by running `npm run ex1`.
 You should see a `"Hello World"` message being printed to the console.

 - Use the fraction.ts